Damhan91/Reef-Gardens/README.md

   * Be able to navigate through the website with ease
   * View the list of products based on their category.
   * View the details of a single products, so I can understand the details, price and rating if any.
+  * I can add product to my bag with "add to bag"
   * Sort the view of products by price low to high.
-So that I can make an informed purchased based on price.
-  * Sort the view of products by price high to low.
-So that I can make an informed purchased based on price.
+So that I can make an informed purchased based on price.  *
   * Be able to register for an account, which would allow me to have a more personalised experience.
   * Easily view the value of my shopping cart anywhere on the website.
 So that I can understand how much I have selected.
   * I want to be able to easily view the total amount in my shopping kart anywhere on the website.
 This will help me understand how much my total spend is.